-Note that the Great Dane puppy will inevitably grow into an adult Great Dane and the acorn will inevitably grow into a mature Oak tree unless something interferes (like injury, malnourishment, or disease).
+Note also that, unless something interferes (like injury, malnourishment, or disease), the Great Dane puppy will inevitably grow into an adult Great Dane and the acorn will inevitably grow into a mature oak tree.

-- The trajectories of each is its teleology. - The term comes for the Greek word 'telos' (τέλος), meaning 'end' or 'goal'. - A thing's teleology is determined by its nature. - ❖A thing's nature is that which constitutes "what" it is. - An acorn will never become a Great Dane.
+- The trajectory of each of these things is its teleology. - The term comes for the Greek word 'telos' (τέλος), meaning 'end' or 'goal'. - A thing's teleology is determined by its Form. - A thing's Form is that which constitutes "what" it is. - An acorn will never become a Great Dane.